getdirty75/asymetrics/src/articles/malongs-round-up-round-4.md

 Out of many of their unstoppable flow of productions, this particular song got me totally hooked.
 It features the phenomenal [Exile di Brave](https://www.reggaeville.com/artist-details/exile-di-brave/about/), who can also be heard over the oddity [“Run”](https://www.youtube.com/watch?v=TLWhL1QbdPs) by [Gavsborg](https://soundcloud.com/gavsborg) (another Equiknoxx founder).

-And, speaking of Gavsborg, here is a super weird video assembled to illustrate the beautifully deep and spacey “Elephant Man” tune, featuring the same Timecow on the vocals this time, alongside up & coming London MC [Rtkal](https://soundcloud.com/rtkal1):
+And, speaking of Gavsborg, here is the strange video assembled to illustrate the beautifully deep and spacey **“Elephant Man”** tune, featuring the same Timecow on the vocals this time, alongside up & coming London MC [Rtkal](https://soundcloud.com/rtkal1):

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/OBqxWowqUyQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>